chris-reigner/chris-reigner.github.io/docs/GenAI Engineering/Chapter 3 - Fine Tuning techniques/Supervised_fine_tuning.md

 In summary:

 - the 4-bit quantization does not exactly mean that your weights go 4bits.
 It is a compression technique that allows us to store using less memory.
-It is used during fine tuning and inference.
+It is used during fine-tuning and inference.
 However, you still need to decompress the weights back to 16-bit to run the model.
 It doesn’t make the forward or backward calculations any easier or faster, or require any less memory.
 Math is still done at 16-bit precision, and all of the activations, gradients, and other optimizer states are all still stored as 16-bit floats.
 - because of that, we have to store metadata which forces us to store more data.
 So it rathers achieve a 3.76x compression rate
 - It works by leveraging three key aspects of neural network weights:
 - Weight values are normally distributed.